 The Tax Foundation’s rankings are based on an index factoring in five areas – corporate taxes, individual income taxes, sales taxes, unemployment insurance taxes, and taxes on property, including residential and commercial property.

-- Fifth Best State to Make a Living (MoneyRates.com, 2013)
+- Second Best State to Start a Business

-Business friendly, abundant opportunities and ready to go to work are just a few of the phrases that sum up business on MOUNTAIN TIME.
-Schedule a visit and we’ll spend a little MOUNTAIN TIME telling you just what we’re talking about.
+“Business friendly,” “abundant opportunities” and “ready to go to work” are just a few of the phrases that sum up business on MOUNTAIN TIME.
+Schedule a visit.
+The Douglas community welcomes the opportunity to share the many possibilities available here on MOUNTAIN TIME.